SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ### Schema Availablity

-The detailed (uncompacted) composed (bundled) static schema for an ACDC may be cached or attached.
-But composed, cached, and/or attached static schema is not to be confused with dynamic schema.
+The composed detailed (uncompacted) (bundled) static schema for an ACDC may be cached or attached.
+But cached, and/or attached static schema is not to be confused with dynamic schema.
 Nonetheless, while securely verifiable, a remotely cached, *SAIDified*, schema resource may be unavailable.
 Availability is a separate concern.
 Unavailable does not mean insecure or unverifiable.
 ACDCs MUST be verifiable when available.
 Availability is typically solvable through redundancy.
 Although a given ACDC application domain or eco-system governance framework may impose schema availability constraints, the ACDC specification itself does not impose any specific availability requirements on Issuers other than schema caches SHOULD be sufficiently available for the intended application of their associated ACDCs.
 It's up to the Issuer of an ACDC to satisfy any availability constraints on its schema that may be imposed by the application domain or eco-system.

 ### Composable JSON Schema

+A composable JSON Schema enables the use of any combination of compacted/uncompacted attribute, edge, and rule sections in a provided ACDC.
+When compact, any one of these sections may be represented merely by its SAID [[38]][[39]].
+When used for the top-level attribute, `a`, edge, `e`, or rule, `r`, section field values, the `oneOf` sub-schema composition operator provides both compact and uncompacted variants.
+The provided ACDC MUST validate against an allowed combination of the composed variants, either the compact SAID of a block or the full detailed (uncompacted) block for each section.
+The validator determines what decomposed variants the provided ACDC MUST also validate against.
+Decomposed variants may be dependent on the type of disclosure, partial, full, or selective.

+Unlike the other compactifiable sections, it is impossible to define recursively the exact detailed schema as a variant of a `oneOf` composition operator contained in itself.
+Nonetheless, the provided schema, whether self-contained, attached, or cached MUST validate as a SAD against its provided SAID.
+It MUST also validate against one of its specified `oneOf` variants.

+The compliance of the provided non-schema attribute, `a`, edge, `e`, and rule, `r`,  sections MUST be enforced by validating against the composed schema.
+In contrast, the compliance of the provided composed schema for an expected ACDC type  MUST be enforced by the validator.
+This is because it is not possible to enforce strict compliance of the schema by validating it against itself.

+ACDC specific schema compliance requirements are usually specified in the eco-system governance framework for a given ACDC type.
+Because the SAID of a schema is a unique content-addressable identifier of the schema itself, compliance can be enforced by comparison to the allowed schema SAID in a well-known publication or registry of ACDC types for a given ecosystem governance framework (EGF).
+The EGF may be solely specified by the Issuer for the ACDCs it generates or be specified by some mutually agreed upon eco-system governance mechanism.
+Typically the business logic for making a decision about a presentation of an ACDC starts by specifying the SAID of the composed schema for the ACDC type that the business logic is expecting from the presentation.
+The verified SAID of the actually presented schema is then compared against the expected SAID.
+If they match then the actually presented ACDC may be validated against any desired decomposition of the expected (composed) schema.

-Composable JSON Schema enables the use of compacted attribute, edge, and rule sections or any combination thereof in fully or partially compact ACDCs where any section may be represented merely by its SAID [[38]][[39]].
-The `oneOf` sub-schema composition operator validates against either the compact SAID of a block or the full block.
-A validator can confirm schema compliance both before and after uncompacted disclosure by using a composed base schema with `oneOf` pre-disclosure and a decomposed schema post-disclosure with the `oneOf` options removed.
-This capability provides a mechanism for secure schema validation of both compact and uncompacted versions that require the Issuer to only commit to the composed schema and not to all the different schema variants for each combination of the compacted or uncompacted section in an ACDC.
+To elaborate, a validator can confirm compliance of any non-schema section of the ACDC against its schema both before and after uncompacted disclosure of that section by using a composed base schema with `oneOf` pre-disclosure and a decomposed schema post-disclosure with the compact `oneOf` option removed.
+This capability provides a mechanism for secure schema validation of both compact and uncompacted variants that require the Issuer to only commit to the composed schema and not to all the different schema variants for each combination of a given compact/uncompacted section in an ACDC.

 One of the most important features of ACDCs is support for Chain-Link Confidentiality[[41]].
 This provides a powerful mechanism for protecting against un-permissioned exploitation of the data disclosed via an ACDC.
 Essentially an exchange of information compatible with chain-link confidentiality starts with an offer by the discloser to disclose confidential information to a potential disclosee.
 This offer includes sufficient metadata about the information to be disclosed such that the disclosee can agree to those terms.
 Specifically, the metadata includes both the schema of the information to be disclosed and the terms of use of that data once disclosed.
 Once the disclosee has accepted the terms then full disclosure is made.
 A full disclosure that happens after contractual acceptance of the terms of use we call *permissioned* disclosure.
 The pre-acceptance disclosure of metadata is a form of partial disclosure.

 As is the case for compact (uncompacted) ACDC disclosure, Composable JSON Schema, enables the use of the same base schema for both the validation of the partial disclosure of the offer metadata prior to contract acceptance and validation of full or detailed disclosure after contract acceptance [[38]][[39]].
-A cryptographic commitment to the base schema securely specifies the allowable semantics for both partial and full disclosure schema validation.
+A cryptographic commitment to the base schema securely specifies the allowable semantics for both partial and full disclosure.
 Decomposition of the base schema enables a validator to impose more specific semantics at later stages of the exchange process.
 Specifically, the `oneOf` sub-schema composition operator validates against either the compact SAID of a block or the full block.
 Decomposing the schema to remove the optional compact variant enables a validator to ensure complaint full disclosure.
 To clarify, a validator can confirm schema compliance both before and after detailed disclosure by using a composed base schema pre-disclosure and a decomposed schema post-disclosure with the undisclosed options removed.
 These features provide a mechanism for secure schema-validated contractually-bound partial (and/or selective) disclosure of confidential data via ACDCs.

 ## ACDC Variants